All Episodes

 An emergency action update from the Justice Brothers.

-Well now, you've probably heard that one of us has had an open mic accident.
+By now, you've probably heard that one of us has had an open mic accident.

-And was it me?
+And it wasn't me.

-But I have broadcast insurance from the Justice Brothers.
+And I have broadcast insurance from the Justice Brothers.

 I was misquoted.

-But they were courting you!
+But they were courting you.

 That's not me.

-That's it!
+That's it.

-That's all you got!
+That's all you got?

-I was in another dementia?
+I was in another dimension?

-Uh yeah, let's go with that one.
+Yeah, let's go to that one.

-It's just that simple.
+See, it's just that simple.

 And we'll work just as hard for you.